netxms/netxms-doc/admin/installation.rst

 There are few settings available for configuration in WebUI.

-  * server - server DNS name or IP
+  * autoLoginOnReload - autologin on page reload in browser (default: true)
+  * enableCompression - enable protocol compression between Web UI and server process (default: true)
   * loginFormImage - path to custom login image
-  * useEncryption - if encryption should be used
-  * sessionTimeout - session timeout
+  * loginFormImageBackground - colour of background around custom login image
+  * loginFormImageMargins - margins in px around custom login image (default: 10)
+  * server - server DNS name or IP (default: 127.0.0.1)

 There are multiple ways to set connection configuration from WebUI to NetXMS server.
 Configuration is check in next order: